fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Warnings are emitted when reference and nullable reference types are not used according with their intent, and these warnings are tunable as errors.

+This will be done in lockstep with C# 8.0, which will also have this as a feature, and F# will interoperate with C# by respecting and emitting the same metadata that C# emits.

 For the purposes of this document, the terms "reference type" and "non-nullable reference type" may be used interchangeably.
 They refer to the same thing.

 ## Motivation
 [motivation]: #motivation

-Today, any reference type (e.g., `string`) could be `null`, forcing developers to account for this with special checks at the top-level of their functions or methods.
-Especially in F#, where types are almost always assumed to be non-null, this is a pain that can often be forgotten.
-Moreover, one of the primary benefits in working with F# is working with immutable and **non-null** data.
-By this statement alone, nullable reference types are in line with the general goals of F#.

-The `[<AllowNullLiteral>]` attribute allows you to declare F# reference types as nullable, but this "infects" any place where the type might be used.
-In practice, F# types are not normally checked for `null`, which could mean that there is a lot of code out there that does not account for `null` when using a type that is decorated with `[<AllowNullLiteral>]`.

-Additionally, nullable reference types is a headlining feature of C# 8.0 that will have a dramatic impact on .NET and its ecosystem.
-It is vital that we interoperate with this change smoothly and can emit the appropriate information so that C# consumers of F# components can consume things as if they were also C# 8.0 components.
+A dramatic shift is about to occur in the .NET ecosystem.
+Starting with C# 8.0, C# will distinguish between explicitly nullable reference types and reference types that cannot be `null`.
+That is, `string` will not be implicitly `null` in C# 8.0 or higher, and attempting to make it `null` will be a warning.

+This problem with reference types in .NET - that they are _implicitly_ `null` - is a longstanding tension between the non-null nature of F# programming.
+Now that the most-used language in .NET will emit information indicating explicit nullability, this tension has the possibility of being eased considerably for F# programmers.
+Explicit representation of `null` is very much in line with general F# programming for two primary reasons:

+1. The explicit representation of critical information in types, with the compiler enforcing this representation, is very much the "F# way" of doing things.
+Although backwards-compatible explicit nullability is not sound in the same way that F# options are (read on to find out why), it is nonetheless in the spirit of how F# does things.
+2. One of the goals of F# programmers is to evict `null` values as early as possible from the edges of their system.
+Although there are some scenarios where this cannot be done, and `null` values must flow through a program, these scenarios are usually few and far between, or avoided entirely.
+When nullability is explicit, it is harder to "forget" that an incoming type may carry a `null` value.
+This makes it easier to evict `null` values from the rest of an F# program.
+3. Another goal of F# programmers is to ensure that they do not produce `null` values unless it is absolutely necessary in the context in which they are working.
+When nullability as a concept is explicit, an F# programmer must do more work to produce a `null` value.
+When it is an annoyance to produce `null` values (especially of the implicit variety), then programmers will try to avoid producing them.
+4. A variant of (3) is that it is possible to accidentaly produce a `null` value in F# code.
+With explicit nullability as a concept, this accidental behavior can be recognized by a compiler and a warning can be given to let the F# programmer know that they may not have intended sending `null` somewhere.

+F# has some existing mitigations against `null`, including that F#-declared reference types cannot be `null` unless explicitly decorated with `[<AllowNullLiteral>]`.
+This is useful for when an F# programmers absolutely must flow `null` into a component.
+However, this action "infects" any other place where the type might be used, forcing those places to also account for `null`.
+This is rarely what F# programmers desire.

-The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime.
+The desired outcome over time is that significantly less `NullReferenceException`s are produced by code at runtime when itneroperating with C# libraries and other F# components that declare reference types as capable of having `null` as a proper value.
 This feature should allow F# programmers to more safely eject `null` from their concerns when interoperating with other .NET components, and make it more explicit when `null` could be a problem.

 ## Principles